tech4GT/image-sequencer/README.md

 But for this, double quotes must wrap the space-separated steps.

 Options for the steps can be passed in one line as json in the details option like
 ```
-$ ./index.js -i [PATH] -s "brightness" -d '{"brightness":50}'
+$ ./index.js -i [PATH] -s "brightness" -c '{"brightness":50}'

 ```
 Or the values can be given through terminal prompt like

 <img width="1436" alt="screen shot 2018-02-14 at 5 18 50 pm" src="https://user-images.githubusercontent.com/25617855/36202790-3c6e8204-11ab-11e8-9e17-7f3387ab0158.png">